 A 2019 report by Flatwoods Consulting, Inc. examined the increasing trend in calcium and sulfate throughout the Horse Creek watershed.
-In the report, higher levels of calcium (Figure 3-23) and sulfate (Figure 3-24) in the lower basin of the watershed were attributed to fertilizers and pesticides applied on agricultural lands.
-Groundwater analysis conducted near the Wingate mine in the upper portion of the watershed indicated that surficial groundwater from the mine did not contribute to elevated calcium or sulfate (Flatwoods 2019).
-Except for iron, relationships between minerals or metals and flow were negative (Table 3-6) and R values were generally above 0.5 for this group.
+In this report, higher levels of calcium (Figure 3-23) and sulfate (Figure 3-24) in the lower basin of the watershed were attributed to fertilizers and pesticides applied on agricultural lands.
+Previous studies have concluded elevated sulfate levels throughout the aquifer system in the Peace River Valley were due to the dissolution of calcium-sulfate minerals within the Avon Park Formation (Metz and Brendle 1996).
+Irrigation wells in the watershed may pull from this mineralized water and redistribute it to crops, ultimately running off into Horse Creek.
+Except for iron, relationships between minerals or metals and flow were negative (Table 3-6) and R2 values were generally above 0.5 for this group.